Savoulian Collection - Athens

 During the Second World War, when Greece was occupied by Nazi forces, areas with large refugee populations became major hubs of resistance.
 One of these areas was the neighborhood of Dourghouti, where Manouel Savoulian and his family lived, alongside several thousand Armenians.
 Many of the members and leaders of the local, underground resistance groups were also Armenian.
 On August 9, 1944, Wehrmacht forces surrounded the neighborhood.
 This was a type of punitive operation that was known in Greek as bloko (το μπλόκο).
 An entire neighborhood or village would be surrounded by troops, who would then arrest suspects en masse.
 The Dourghouti bloko operation resulted in the arrest of approximately 3,000 individuals, of whom 400 were identified in a list prepared by the Greek Red Cross.
 Notably, out of these 400 prisoners, 200 were Armenian.
 Generally, suspects arrested in such operations were not properly interrogated.
 Many were summarily executed, and others were sent to local prisons, then deported to one of the concentrations camps in Germany.
 A few were pressed into forced labor battalions.

 We do not know if Manouel Savoulian was a member of the anti-Nazi resistance.
 Most probably, he was among the many who were arrested by the Nazis without any evidence or investigation.
 He was imprisoned in Greece for a few days, after which he was shipped off to Germany.
 We do not know much about his life in Germany.
-We do know that he had the status of a prisoner and lived in the city of Freudenstadt, in the state of Baden-Württemberg.
+We do know that he had the status of a forced labourer.
+He was interned in a concentration camp, where the prisoners - many of them Greek and Greek-Armenians - were forced to work on the construction site of a military airport at Hailfingen (close to the city of Tübingen).
 While there, he suffered an infection of the lungs.
 He was admitted to the hospital in the nearby city of Rottweil, where he died on May 15, 1945.
 He was buried in Germany.

 After Manouel’s death, his friends found a slip of paper in his pocket.
 It bore his final message to his sons: